LinkedIn: Groups

 LinkedIn also supports daily the formation of interest groups.
-In 2012 there were 1,248,019 such groups whose membership varies from 1 to 744,662.
+In 2012, there were 1,248,019 such groups whose membership varies from 1 to 744,662.
 Groups support a limited form of discussion area, moderated by the group owners and managers.
 Groups may be private, accessible to members only or may be open to Internet users in general to read, though they must join in order to post messages.
 Since groups offer the functionality to reach a wide audience without so easily falling foul of anti-spam solutions, there is a constant stream of spam postings, and there now exists a range of firms who offer a spamming service for this very purpose.
-LinkedIn has devised a few mechanisms to reduce the volume of spam, but recently took the decision to remove the ability of group owners to inspect the email address of new members in order to determine if they were spammers.
+LinkedIn has devised a few mechanisms to reduce the volume of spam, but recently decided to remove the ability of group owners to inspect the email address of new members in order to determine if they were spammers.
 Groups also keep their members informed through emails with updates to the group, including most talked about discussions within your professional circles.

-In December 2011 LinkedIn announced that they are rolling out polls to groups.
+In December 2011, LinkedIn announced that they are rolling out polls to groups.
 In November 2013, LinkedIn announced the addition of Showcase Pages to the platform.
 In 2014, LinkedIn announced they were going to be removing Product and Services Pages paving the way for a greater focus on Showcase Pages.

 Knowledge graph

 LinkedIn maintains an internal knowledge graph of entities (people, organizations, groups) that helps it connect everyone working in a field or at an organization or network.
 This can be used to query the neighborhood around each entity to find updates that might be related to it.

-This also lets them train machine learning models that can infer new properties about an entity, or new information that may apply to it, for both summary views and for analytics.
+This also lets them train machine learning models that can infer new properties about an entity or further information that may apply to it for both summary views and analytics.

 Discontinued features

-In January 2013 LinkedIn dropped support for LinkedIn Answers and cited a new 'focus on development of new and more engaging ways to share and discuss professional topics across LinkedIn' as the reason for the retirement of the feature.
+In January 2013, LinkedIn dropped support for LinkedIn Answers and cited a new 'focus on development of new and more engaging ways to share and discuss professional topics across LinkedIn' as the reason for the retirement of the feature.
 The feature had been launched in 2007 and allowed users to post questions to their network and allowed users to rank answers.

-In 2014 LinkedIn retired InMaps, a feature which allowed you to visualize your professional network.
+In 2014, LinkedIn retired InMaps, a feature which allowed you to visualize your professional network.
 The feature had been in use since January 2011.

 According to the company's website, LinkedIn Referrals will no longer be available after May 2018.

-In September 2021 LinkedIn discontinued LinkedIn stories, a feature that was rolled out worldwide in October 2020.
+In September 2021, LinkedIn discontinued LinkedIn stories, a feature that was rolled out worldwide in October 2020.